akshayf/UrbanDictionary/README.md

 <B>Urban Dictionary app</B>

-App to find the meaning/definition of the searched words.
+App to find the meaning/definition of the searched word.

-Assumptions/Enhancements:
+Assumptions/Enhancements :

 > Can make more efficent code using caching with databse